 If you'd like to step-it-up a little consider the very nice Princeton Reverb transformers from Allen Amps.
 The AllenAmps.com TO26 is a drop-in Princeton Reverb upgrade output transformer that is designed for 6V6, 6L6 and EL34 power tubes.
+If you are in Europe then the Tube Amp Doctor Princeton Reverb High Power power transformer is a good drop-in upgrade to run 6V6,6L6 and EL34 power tubes.
 The AllenAmps.com TP25 power transformer is also a drop-in upgrade that is designed to power 6V6, 6L6 and EL34 power tubes.
 If you really want to run 6L6 tubes in your Princeton Reverb this is the way to go.
 The Deluxe Reverb output transformer is also a drop-in replacement that will reduce compression, add some low end and add output power.
 It really helps with 6L6 tubes too.

 If you would like a larger cab and 12 inch speaker you can always build this circuit into a blackface/silverface Deluxe or Deluxe Reverb chassis.
 You could even use a Deluxe Reverb kit for the build.